 Conclusion

-I’ve given you the lay of the land in terms of what types of OTA salaries are out there, as well as roughly what you can expect to earn based on your unique circumstances.
+I’ve given you the lay of the land in terms of what types of OTA salaries are out there, as well as what you can roughly expect to earn based on your unique circumstances.

-However, I also want to mention that salary is only one of the many factors you should consider if you’re pursuing an OTA career.
+However, I also want to mention that salary is only one of many factors you should consider if you’re pursuing an OTA career.
 After all, the most important consideration is whether you would enjoy being an OTA in the first place.

 very good article with good information. i have a phone interview tomorrow for home health as a COTA, i’m nervous and i need as much prep for it as i could!